"Listen to audio version"

 Private equity real estate firms are less regulated compared to their counterparts.
 This gives them more flexibility when deciding on property type or asset class selection for investments.
 They don't have to stick strictly to retail buildings or office spaces; they can choose whatever generates good cash flow and fits their strategy.

-This level of freedom is enticing for investors who want a hand in developing properties that provide excellent returns.
-However, this doesn't mean everything is sunshine and rainbows - lighter regulation also means higher risk.
+This level of freedom is enticing for investors who want to help develop properties that provide excellent returns.
+However, lighter regulation doesn't mean everything is sunshine and rainbows—it also means higher risk.

 A Look at REITs